Allan Carswell

-Allan Ian Carswell, CM, FRSC (born 1933) is a physicist and researcher in the field of laser radar (lidar) applications.
-Carswell has been actively engaged in the study of the properties and applications of lasers and coherent optical frequency radiation since 1963.
-He was a member of the Plasma Physics Laboratory at the RCA Victor Research Laboratories in Montreal, Quebec, Canada, studying electromagnetic waves with ionized gas systems.
+Allan Ian Carswell, CM, FRSC (October 4, 1933 – March 29, 2026) was a Canadian physicist and researcher in the field of laser radar (lidar) applications.
+He was actively engaged in the study of the properties and applications of lasers and coherent optical frequency radiation since 1963.

+Life and career

+Carswell was a member of the Plasma Physics Laboratory at the RCA Victor Research Laboratories in Montreal, Quebec, Canada, studying electromagnetic waves with ionized gas systems.
 In 1965, Carswell was appointed Director of the RCA Optical and Microwave Research Laboratory, and led the group there that developed the first laser in Canada and the first Canadian commercial HeNe laser.